Scary scene, but only driver injured as truck crashes during 4th of July parade

-Fortunately, the initial report was not entirely accurate.
-There had been an accident involving one of the parade vehicles, but reports from the scene indicate that the driver steered his vehicle away from the crowd to avoid parade watchers.
+Fortunately the initial report was not entirely accurate.
+There had, in fact, been an accident involving one of the parade vehicles, but reports from the scene indicate that the driver steered his vehicle away from the crowd to avoid injuries.

-According to witnesses at the scene, a flat bed truck that was part of the parade pulled off Harrison Avenue into the parking lot at the Joslyn Senior Center then suddenly accelerated- gaining significant speed before crashing into a flag pole, an arbor and bushes adjacent to the center.
+According to witnesses at the scene a flat bed truck that was part of the parade pulled off of Harrison into the parking lot at Joslyn Senior Center and suddenly accelerated gaining significant speed before crashing into a flag pole, an arbor and bushes adjacent to the center.

 She described the driver as an older male with grey hair.

-“I heard these girls scream and ran over, and I saw the flag pole come down," said Upland resident William Gordon.
-“The cops didn't play around—they came out with guns drawn.”
+“I heard these girls scream and ran over, I saw the flag pole come down” Upland resident William Gordon said.
+“The cops did not play around they came out with guns drawn.”

-He said he had been sitting on a bench right where the truck crashed but left the spot because he wanted to talk with the people from the University Club float.
+He said that had been sitting on a bench right where the truck crashed but had left the spot because he wanted to talk with the people from the University Club float.

-“Luckily it didn't happen a few minutes earlier, the boy scouts had been standing in the lot.” he said.
+“Luckily it did not happen a few minutes earlier the boy scouts had been standing in the lot.” he said.

 The first police officers to arrive secured the scene and then checked around and under the vehicle to make sure no one was hit.
 The driver was taken to an area hospital for medical evaluation.
 Police confirmed the only injury was the driver.

-“The throttle may have stuck, but I have not confirmed that,” Sgt.
-Ewing said, as he continued to collect information at the scene.
+“The throttle may have stuck but I have not confirmed that,” Sgt.
+Ewing said as he continued to survey the scene.
 He also could not confirm that the officers had pulled their weapons.

 Still it was very clear that the situation could have been a lot worse “We go lucky,” Sgt.
 Ewing said “We got very very lucky.”